Vince Kerrio: Politics

 He was elected to the Ontario legislature in the 1975 provincial election, defeating incumbent Progressive Conservative John Clement by 172 votes in the Niagara Falls riding.
 He was re-elected by greater margins in the elections of 1977 and 1981.

 The Ontario Liberal Party, which had been out of office since 1943, formed a minority government after the 1985 provincial election.
 Kerrio, easily returned in Niagara Falls, was appointed Minister of Natural Resources and Minister of Energy on June 26, 1985.
 He was retained in the former portfolio after the 1987 provincial election.
 In 1988, Kerrio prohibited mineral exploration and mining activities in Ontario provincial parks.
 He banned large-scale water exports from Ontario in 1989.
 He also oversaw the reintroduction of the wild turkey to Ontario.

 In 1988, Kerrio approved the expansion of the Red Squirrel logging road, directly through Anishnabe territory in Temagami, Ontario, Canada.
 This prompted a series of roadblocks by the Teme-Augama Anishnabai and by environmentalists in 1988-1989.
 Kerrio was a prominent supporter of the "Beck 3" plan to build a third hydroelectric generating station on the Niagara River.

 Kerrio left cabinet on August 2, 1989, and did not run for re-election in 1990.

 Cabinet positions

 Later life

 Kerrio remained a leading figure in Niagara Falls's Italian community.
-In addition to Kerrio Construction, his family came to run Car-Mar Manufacturing and Niagara Hospitality Inns.
-He died on October 30, 2009 at Greater Niagara General Hospital where he had been hospitalized with leukemia for six months.
+In addition to Kerrio Construction, his family came to run Can-Mar Manufacturing and Niagara Hospitality Inns.
+He died on October 30, 2009, at Greater Niagara General Hospital where he had been hospitalized with leukemia for six months.
 Kerrio's spouse, Rose, died from natural causes on February 7, 2021.